Somerset Light Infantry: Formation

 The regiment was one of nine regiments of foot raised by James II when he expanded the size of the army in response to the Monmouth Rebellion.
 On 20 June 1685, Theophilus Hastings, 7th Earl of Huntingdon was issued with a warrant authorising him to raise a regiment, and accordingly the Earl of Huntingdon's Regiment of Foot was formed, mainly recruiting in the county of Buckinghamshire.

 Jacobite wars

 The regiment remained in existence when William III came to the throne in the Glorious Revolution of 1688.
 Ferdinando Hastings took over the colonelcy of the regiment, which accordingly became Hastings's Regiment of Foot.
-Hastings's Regiment first saw action at the Battle of Killiecrankie, where they failed to halt the advance of Jacobite rebels, although they were later defeated at the Battle of Dunkeld.
+Hastings's Regiment first saw action at the Battle of Killiecrankie in July 1689, which was lost to the Jacobite forces.
 The regiment accompanied William to Ireland in the following year, fighting in the decisive Williamite victories at the Boyne and Cork.

 Nine Years' War

 The Jacobite struggles in Scotland and Ireland were part of a wider European conflict that became known as the Nine Years' War.
 In 1692, Hastings' Regiment sailed to Flanders and, in 1694, took part in the disastrous amphibious assault at Camaret on the French coast.
 In 1695, Colonel Fernando Hastings was found guilty of extortion, and dismissed.
 Sir John Jacob became the colonel, and it was as Jacob's Regiment of Foot that they returned to England at the end of the war in 1697.